tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 builder.Services.AddScoped<IPasswordHasher<User>, YourPasswordHasher>();
 ```

-Replace `YourPasswordHasher` with the name of the implementation you've chosen.
+Replace `YourPasswordHasher` with the name of the class implementation you've
+chosen.

 Here is a simple test case, that hashes a password then verifies the hash.
 Put it in a new file in `server/Tests/` folder.